Bell

 email me

-I decided this bell is too big so I smoothed out the inside and rammed it with sand to make a core.
-Then, I rammed the core, lifted off the cope and cut approximately 1/4 inch off the core and smoothed it off.
+I decided this bell (above) is too big so I smoothed out the inside and rammed it with sand to make a core.
+Then, Iput the core in and rammed the cope, lifted off the cope and cut approximately 1/4 inch off the core and smoothed it off.
 Then I put the cope back on and poured.
 Below is the result of that pour.
 I sanded it, sprayed it with sandable primer and then finished it off with laquer so it has a smooth finish.
 This will be my pattern for future bells.

 Page updated 08-20-2007